pitastrudl/wekanwiki/FAQ.md

 > **»The only stupid question is the one that is not asked.«**
 > *– Hull, E., K. Jackson, et al. (2005).*

+## Why am I called a troll?
+* You want a feature, but you add thumbs down emoji reactions
+* You are adding image reactions
+* You want priorities changed (we don't have priorities)
+* You are providing contructive criticism
+* You think that free software includes free implemented features
+* You are adding something other than:
+  * Thumbs up reactions to existing posts
+  * Feature specs
+  * Technical details
+  * Code etc info related to really getting a feature implemented

+## Why am I called a spammer?
+* You are adding new comments that have only content like:
+  * +1
+  * +1 I can confirm this
+  * +1 It would be great to have this
+  * +1 This is the only feature for preventing my company to move to Wekan
+* You are adding something other than:
+  * Thumbs up reactions to existing posts
+  * Feature specs
+  * Technical details
+  * UI mockups
+  * Code etc info related to really getting a feature implemented

+## What you should do if you see a troll or a spammer?
+Add only one link to this FAQ.
+Do not in any way comment or feed the trolls.

 ## What is Wekan?
 Wekan is an open-source and free software _[kanban board][kanban]_ that lets you organize things in cards, and cards in lists.
 More info at [Readme][].